 Gianni Rodari was a children’s author from Lake Orta, just west of the Lake Maggiore.
 Allow several hours for this park – it has indoor and outdoor play areas, crafts, performances, a huge outdoor space, and even a library. www.rodariparcofantasia.it

 - The Swiss end of the lake

-If you’d like to spend some time in Switzerland, there is a lot for families to do around Locarno, with great suggestions in this brochure.
+If you’d like to spend some time in Switzerland, there is a lot for families to do around the charming town of Locarno.

 Where to eat

 La Taverna del Papagallo, off Stresa’s main tourist track, is reasonably priced with excellent food – especially the pizza.
 Address: Via Principessa Margherita 46, 28838 Stresa Tel (+39) 0323 30411.